 Coworking spaces are essential to many companies here in New York and around the globe.
-They provide a low cost solution to companies, especially start-ups, who need office space immediately without the commitment of signing a lease and are looking for many other added benefits.
-Keep reading to find out more.
+They provide an extremely convenient solution to companies, especially start-ups, who need office space immediately without the commitment of signing a lease and many other benefits.

 Working inside of a coworking space comes with several advantages when compared to having your own office or even executive suite.
 When you work in a communal space, or coworking space, you have plenty of chances to network with other companies and problem solve together.
 Networking itself also comes with several advantages on its own, but that topic is for another day.

 Another benefit of working in a coworking space is you will also share costs of the entire space with those other companies as well.
 You will usually pay much less per month than you would for your own executive suite, but there are several other factors you should consider before you choose which type of office space would best fit your company.
 You may take the option of having your own dedicated desk or the option of hot desking, where you work from an available table and just plug in your laptop.
 Hot desking will obviously be cheaper.

 Additionally, most coworking spaces will almost always come with amenities like high speed internet and wifi which eliminates other cost that you would otherwise pay if you had your own office space.
 We would also like to mention that some even come with their own fully stocked pantries which come with a variety of snacks, coffee, and water to help you get through the workday.